yelghali/prompt-based-tutorial-AKS/README.md

 ## Introduction to Azure Kubernetes Service

-  - What is Azure Kubernetes Service (AKS) and the benefits does it bring?
+  - What is Azure Kubernetes Service (AKS) and what benefits does it bring?

   - What are the benefits of using AKS for deploying multi-container applications?